googleapis/genai-toolbox/README.md

 # 🧰 Project Toolbox

 > [!CAUTION]
-> Project Toolbox is experiemental and not an official Google product.
+> Project Toolbox is experimental and not an official Google product.
 This is
-> an early access project, intended to be shared under NDA to gather feedabck
+> an early access project, intended to be shared under NDA to gather feedback
 > validate direction.
-You should not share or dicuss this project with anyone
+You should not share or discuss this project with anyone
 > not under NDA.

 Project Toolbox is an open source server that enables developers to build